Your Cage-Free, Worry-Free Motorcycle Vacation Experience

 Step1

 Book your Ride with Freedom Biker Tours using our online reservations form.
 Each Rider and Passenger must complete and submit their own reservations form.
-Payment of deposit is not required to submit the reservations form.
+Payment of CAD $1,000 per person deposit is not required to submit the reservations form.
 You will be contacted after submitting the form and deposit(s) will be collected at that time.

 Step2

-If you’re not renting a motorcycle and want to ride your own, we can help with the shipping of your bike.
-Through our partner, The Canadian Motorcycle Tourism Association and CMTA Travel Services, we have options for shipping your motorcycle to Halifax and back home so you can join us for this once-in-a-lifetime experience.
+For 2026, you need to ride your own bike on the Tour.
+Motorcycle rentals are no longer available in Moncton.
+If you’d like to ship your bike to the Maritimes, we can help with that.
+Through our partner, The Canadian Motorcycle Tourism Association and CMTA Travel Services, we have options for shipping your motorcycle to Moncton and back home so you can join us for this once-in-a-lifetime experience.
 CLICK HERE for more information.

 Step3

-Make arrangements to get your butt to Halifax.
-Make your way to our hotel in Downtown Halifax.
-Check-in to hotel.
-Connect with the Freedom Biker Tours Crew, and Find Your Freedom...
+Make arrangements to get your butt to Moncton, New Brunswick.
+Make your way to our hotel and check-in.
+Connect with the Freedom Biker Tours Crew and Find Your Freedom...

 Gallery